japgolly/scalajs-react/README.md

 # Pending

-- Integration with all the `.extra` awesomeness.
-(Because most of it has been tremendously useful in real-world code.)
-- Maybe a new means of declaring Scala mixins.
-- Static and dynamic props (for Scala components).
-- Simplify `Scalaz` and `Monocle` modules.
+- Refs.
+  - VDOM
   - Functional components don't allow refs.
 Current `CtorType` doesn't support this.
-- Refs.
   - Stringly typed.
   - DOM/component type of target may differ between declaration and assignment.
+- Static and dynamic props (for Scala components).
+- Integration with all the `.extra` awesomeness.
+(Because most of it has been tremendously useful in real-world code.)
+- Simplify `Scalaz` and `Monocle` modules.

 # Maybe

+- Maybe a new means of declaring Scala mixins.
 - Component DOM/`getDOMNode` types.
 Currently none.
   - Having `N <: TopNode` all over the place was annoying.
   - Could add manually like before.